Form 8.3 - AXA INVESTMENT MANAGERS: Dechra Pharmaceuticals plc.

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerWoche der Notenbanken: ATX stabil -- DAX fester -- Börsen in Asien schließen tiefer
+Börse aktuell - Live TickerNach US-Arbeitsmarktdaten: ATX und DAX gehen stärker ins Wochenende -- Chinesische Börsen schließen uneinheitlich

-Der heimische Aktienmarkt notiert zur Wochenmitte nahezu unverändert.
-Der deutsche Aktienmarkt zeigt sich am Mittwoch stärker.
-Die Börsen in Fernost sind am Mittwoch zum Teil wegen Feiertagen sowie einer Handelspause geschlossen.
+Der heimische sowie der deutsche Aktienaktienmarkt bewegten sich am Freiatg aufwärts.
+Die Wall Street weist zum Wochenschluss grüne Vorzeichen aus.
+An den chinesischen Märkten ging es vor dem Wochenende uneinheitlich zu.